 How to take finasteride?

 Finasteride should be taken as a daily dose of 1mg to treat hair loss.
 You can also choose to quarter finasteride 5mg (Proscar) tablets and take 1.25mg/day.
-This is just as safe and effective as taking 1mg daily, except much more affordable.
+This is just as safe and effective as taking 1mg daily, but much more affordable.

 Taking more than the recommended dose will not speed up your results and will only increase your chance of side effects.